Back to Alabama

 What This Bill Does

-• Allows county commissions to buy services using a procurement program.
+• Allows counties to buy services using approved procurement or purchasing programs.

 Who It Names or Affects